xiix0/scam/README.md

-You don't become a failure until you're satisfied with being one.
+You will probably marry after a very brief courtship.